bcmpinc/voxel-engine/README.md

 ---------
 After compilation, the **Voxel-Engine** program is executed by:

-    ./voxel model
+    ./voxel vxl/sign.oc2

-The model argument specifies which `.oct` file in the `vxl/` directory will be loaded.
-The name must be specified without `.oct`, for example: `./voxel sign`.
+Which opens the example `sing.oc2` model in the `vxl` directory.

 Tools
 -----

-    ./build_db pointset [mask repeats]
+    ./build_db vxl/pointset.vxl vxl/model.oc2 [mask repeats]

-Converts the given model, stored as `vxl/pointset.vxl` into octree format.
+Converts the `vxl/pointset.vxl` pointset and saves it to `vxl/model.oc2` in octree format.
-This process contains a sorting step that reorders the points in the original file.
+This process contains a sorting step that reorders the points in the original pointset file.
-The output, `vxl/pointset.oct` can be loaded into the renderer by running `./pointset model`.
+The output, `vxl/model.oc2` can be loaded into the renderer by running `./voxel vxl/model.oc2`.

 The repeat argument can be used to create a model consisting of `2^repeats` copies of the model in the X, Y and Z directions.
 The directions in which the model are repeated can be limited using the mask, which is a bitwise -or combination of X=4, Y=2 and Z=1.